isaacg1/pyth/docs/spec_control.rst

 	 Pprint("\n","The Universe Has Exploded")
 	==================================================

-6.8.
+8.8.
 "V" - Unary-Range-Loop
 ===========================

 **Arity: Integer, Unbounded**

 It is the shortest way to do a for loop.
 It is equivalent to the characters ``FNU``.
 This makes it execute the following code a number of times equal to the input, with ``N`` being the loop variable.
+If a sequence is given as input, it is converted to an integer via its length.

 Ex::